 To keep with the storied tradition that dates back to 1961, Dakota College at Bottineau faculty and staff are excited to announce their nominations for Smokey’s Court 2024.
 Nominations for Smokey’s court were held last week by faculty and staff.
 Students eligible for the honor must have completed 24 credits and be full-time degree-seeking on-campus students with a cumulative GPA of 3.0 to be considered.

-Dakota College at Bottineau recognizes students from the spring 2023 semester for their academic success.
+Dakota College at Bottineau recognizes students from the fall 2022 semester for their academic success.
+You will find a list of Honor Roll and Dean’s List students attached in an excel format.
 This academic success recognizes outstanding students who are investing time, energy, and resources to become contributing members of society.
 Dean’s List students maintain a GPA of 3.5 and higher and the Honor Roll recognizes students who have achieved a GPA of 3.0-3.49.
 We are pleased that they have achieved a high level of academic excellence.